AdobeDocs/analytics-2.0-apis/usage-logs.md

 # Usage Logs API Guide

-The following guide provides information about the Usage Log API.
+The Usage Log API is an Analytics Reporting API that allows users to retrieve the usage and access log data provided within the Logs tool.

 We recommend using the [Reporting APIs in the Swagger UI](https://adobedocs.github.io/analytics-2.0-apis/?urls.primaryName=Reporting%20APIs) to learn how to make this API call.

 ## Authorization and authentication

+In order to use this API, you must have the appropriate permissions.
+Admin users will have permissions to the tool by default.
+Non-admin users must be given the following '*Analytics Tools*' permission in the [Admin Console](https://experienceleague.adobe.com/docs/analytics/admin/admin-console/permissions/analytics-tools.html?lang=en#admin-console): "*Logs - Web Services*".

-For information on authenticating, see the [Getting Started Guide for 2.0 APIs](https://www.adobe.io/apis/experiencecloud/analytics/docs.html#!AdobeDocs/analytics-2.0-apis/master/create-oauth-client.md).
+This API authenticates the same way as the other Analytics Reporting APIs.
+For complete details on that authentication process, please see the [Getting Started Guide for 2.0 APIs](https://www.adobe.io/apis/experiencecloud/analytics/docs.html#!AdobeDocs/analytics-2.0-apis/master/create-oauth-client.md).

 ### Usage Log Schema
 | Attribute | Type | Description | Possible Value|